 If your depression has placed you in a mental health crisis, then you may need immediate crisis care.
 In cases like this, our mental health professionals will help de-escalate the situation and bring you back to a place where you feel safe and in control.

 Always Remember: There is Hope

-Regardless of how or where you take the first step toward recovery, it’s important to recognize and remember that no matter how bad things seem, there is hope, there is help.
-So whenever you find yourself thinking “I can’t see the light,” just add the word “yet.”
+Regardless of how or where you take the first step toward recovery, it’s important to recognize and remember that no matter how bad things seem, there is hope, and there is help.

 We welcome you to our facility.
-From support groups to individual therapy treatment options, we are here to fight the battle with you and provide quality Florida mental health services.
-Reach out to us online today.
+From support groups to individual therapy treatment options, we are here to fight the battle with you and provide you with quality Florida mental health services.
+Reach out to us online today—all you have to do is click the button to send us a quick message day or night.
 You can also call us at 772-408-5871.

-For more information about mental illness, and more proof you are not alone, visit the National Alliance for Mental Illness at NAMI.org.
+For more information about mental illness, including access to mental health resources, as well as more proof you are not alone, visit the National Alliance for Mental Illness at NAMI.org.

 If you’re having suicidal thoughts, call the National Suicide Prevention Lifeline at 1-800-273-8255 for free, confidential emotional support 24 hours a day, seven days a week.
 If you are in danger of harming yourself or others, call 911 immediately.